-From before the 1920s, the French had been educating young Vietnamese to fill clerical positions in French enterprises and in its colonial administration.
+From before the 1920s, the French had been educating young Vietnamese to fill clerical positions in French enterprises and in their colonial administration.
 The old Confucian educational institutions had been abolished – the last classical mandarin exams having been given in 1918.
 The old mandarin class in Vietnam was on its way out, and colleges and universities in Vietnam were becoming more numerous.
 The French wanted the Vietnamese to speak French, to appreciate French culture and French standards of deportment.
 Vietnamese students mastered French and learned more about liberty, equality and fraternity.
 The sons of wealthy Vietnamese went to France to study, and often they returned home radicalized, causing a generational conflict as their wealthy parents felt a stake in a conservative approach to change.

 Ho is said to have led fellow Vietnamese in petitioning the statesmen at the Paris Peace Conference on behalf of self-determination for the Vietnamese.
 His petition called for amnesty for political prisoners, equal rights for Vietnamese, freedom of press and thought, freedom of association and assembly, freedom of movement, technical and vocational schools for Vietnamese and a government of laws rather than government by decree.
 Whether he really expected a favorable response from the delegates to the conference is unknown, but he learned that the self-determination that Wilson was referring to was meant only for Europeans.
-He joined others, including Chinese students, in becoming interested in Lenin's thesis on colonialism, and in the wake of his disappointments with Wilson he joined his nationalism to Lenin's brand of socialism.
+He joined others, including Chinese students, in becoming interested in Lenin's thesis on colonialism, and in the wake of his disappointments with President Wilson he joined his nationalism to Lenin's brand of socialism.
 He joined France's Communist Party, and in 1923 he was invited to Moscow for training.
 In 1924 he was sent to Canton (in southern China), ostensibly as an assistant to the Russian advisor to the Guomindang, Michael Borodin.
 But Ho's plan was to use Canton as a base of operations to organize a Communist movement in nearby Vietnam – Canton being where dissident Vietnamese exiled themselves.

-Then in 1930 strikes broke out on Vietnam's French-owned plantations.
+In 1930, strikes broke out on Vietnam's French-owned plantations.
 Also, the patience of Vietnamese farmers snapped, and they began demonstrating against taxes.
 The French Foreign Legion and airplanes were sent against rebellious peasants.
 The French executed Nguyen Thai Hoc and others, and 546 Vietnamese were given life sentences.
 Nguyen Thai Hoc's nationalist movement was destroyed, providing opportunity for the more radical nationalist movement under the leadership of Ho Chi Minh.

 Additional Online Reading

-Copyright © 1998-2013 by Frank E. Smitha.
+Copyright © 1998-2014 by Frank E. Smitha.
 All rights reserved.